mcinquin/conky-spotify/README.md

 Review
 ------
-This will display current playing song information of native Spotify client.
+This conky file and script will display current playing song information of native Spotify client.
 It also attempts to fetch the track cover and displays it.

 Requirements
 ------------